Ratchet & Clank: Into the Nexus

-Into the Nexus (Nexus in Europe) was released for PlayStation 3 on November 12, 2013.
+Into the Nexus (Nexus in Europe) was released for PS3 on November 12, 2013.
 In this game, Ratchet and Clank, on board the Nebulox Seven Prison Ship, are tasked by Talwyn Apogee to deliver notorious criminal Vendra Prog to the Vartax Detention Centre with Cronk and Zephyr's help.
 Vendra's twin brother Neftin Prog, along with hired thugs from Thugs-4-Less, stages a jailbreak and frees her.
 Vendra activates the Nebulox's self-destruct sequence, escaping with Neftin while Ratchet and Clank are flung into space, unable to save Cronk and Zephyr.
 Ratchet and Clank pursue the twins throughout the galaxy, seeking revenge for their fallen comrades.

 This installment introduced gravity-based platforming and gameplay, as well as 2D puzzle sequences involving Clank in the Netherverse, a focal point of the game's plot.

-Current
+Current series

 Rift Apart

-Rift Apart is a PlayStation 5 entry.
-The game explored the story of the titular characters after the events of Into the Nexus as they traverse across different worlds in multiple realities to stop their archenemy, Doctor Nefarious, from exploiting a catastrophic dimensional collapse caused by the malfunctioning Dimensionator to finally achieve his dream of completely exterminating organic life in all universes.
-It was released on June 11, 2021, for the PlayStation 5, and on Windows on July 26, 2023.
+Rift Apart is a PS5 entry.
+Building on elements introduced in the 2016 remake of Ratchet & Clank, the game follows the titular characters after the events of Into the Nexus as they traverse across different worlds in multiple realities to stop their archenemy, Doctor Nefarious, from exploiting a catastrophic dimensional collapse caused by a malfunctioning Dimensionator to achieve his goal of exterminating organic life in all universes.
+It was released on June 11, 2021, for the PS5, and on Windows on July 26, 2023.

 Other games

 Size Matters

-Ratchet & Clank: Size Matters (erroneously known as Ratchet & Clank 5 in Japan) was released in North America on February 13, 2007, on the PlayStation Portable and March 11, 2008, on the PlayStation 2.
+Ratchet & Clank: Size Matters (erroneously known as Ratchet & Clank 5 in Japan) was released in North America on February 13, 2007, on the PlayStation Portable and March 11, 2008, on the PS2.
 The development was performed this time by High Impact Games, composed, partially, of former Insomniac Games employees.
 In the game, Ratchet and Clank's vacation is cut short as they soon find themselves lured into a mysterious quest.
 Following the trail of a kidnapped girl named Luna, the duo rediscover a forgotten race of genius inventors known as the Technomites.

 In this installment, new and recurring weapons and gadgets are introduced, and the skill points and weapon upgrading systems make their return.
 The armor system has been altered compared to previous games; there are seven types of armor available, all of which are found in different pieces (helmet, body, gloves and boots) on different planets.
 Once a complete set of armor is found and equipped, it can enhance specific player abilities.

 Secret Agent Clank

 Announced at the 2007 Tokyo Game Show, Secret Agent Clank was developed by High Impact Games, who developed Size Matters.
-It is available for the PlayStation Portable and was released on June 17, 2008.
+It is available for the PSP and was released on June 17, 2008.
 This game was released for the PlayStation 2 on May 26, 2009.

 The game focuses on Clank as the playable character, due to Ratchet being wrongfully imprisoned, emphasizing the "Secret Agent Clank" persona suggested in previous games.
 Gameplay features the series' standard focus on using gadgets and engaging enemies in combat, but also introduces sequences requiring stealth.